otosense/slang/README.md

 # Snips Annotations

 In our framework, annotations replace both chunk features and semantic labels.
 An annotation specifies a segment of sound and a property associated to it.
 Since we now represent sound by a sequence of snips, the segment can be specified by a {sound source id, offset snip index, end snip index} triple, and annotations can be grouped or merged to optimize indexing, storage and retrieval needs.
 The property of an annotation can be any data that provides information about the segment.

-Annotations serve a purpose on both sides of the machine learning process: (1) Marking sound segments with acoustical information that may allow models to link sound to meaning.
-(2) Acquiring precise “supervised data”.
+Annotations serve a purpose on both sides of the machine learning process:
+- Marking sound segments with acoustical information that may allow models to link sound to meaning.
+- Acquiring precise “supervised data”.
 Precise because (a) unlike a chunked approach, we can delineate exactly what part of the sound we are labeling and (b) we are not limited by single labels, but can express any multi-faceted and even structured details about sound segments.

 Annotations may include:
 - **Frequent snip sub-sequences**​: If they are frequent enough, they are important enough to note whether for negative or positive inference.
-The discovery of frequent patterns in sequential data is crucial in Bioinformatics [​20​].
+The discovery of frequent patterns in sequential data is crucial in Bioinformatics [20].
 This can be compared to the use of n-grams and skip-grams in text processing.
-Examples of n-grams applied to sound can be found in [​12​] and [​14​].
+Examples of n-grams applied to sound can be found in [12] and [14].
-- **Frequent snip patterns​**: The ability to pinpoint frequent patterns in snip sequences or sets supplies further pattern mining processes with more “synonymous sets of words” to work with.
+- **Frequent snip patterns**: The ability to pinpoint frequent patterns in snip sequences or sets supplies further pattern mining processes with more “synonymous sets of words” to work with.
 Snip networks will serve to expand or reduce the input snips to find patterns.
-Compare to NLP information retrieval, where words of a query are reduced (e.g. stemming [​9​] and stopword removal) or expanded (e.g. related words expansion and edit distance radius [​9​]).
+Compare to NLP information retrieval, where words of a query are reduced (e.g. stemming [9] and stopword removal) or expanded (e.g. related words expansion and edit distance radius [9]).
-- **Pattern-homogeneous sub-sequences​**: The distribution of snips of a segment could be considered to belong to a same “topic” or latent semantic state.
-See for example the “bag of frames” techniques ([​13​], [​15​]), which cast soundscapes and music information retrieval to a classical NLP term-document approach.
+- **Pattern-homogeneous sub-sequences**: The distribution of snips of a segment could be considered to belong to a same “topic” or latent semantic state.
+See for example the “bag of frames” techniques ([13], [15]), which cast soundscapes and music information retrieval to a classical NLP term-document approach.
-- **Aggregate features**​: Since snips use only short-range features, we seem to have lost the ability to use acoustic features that assume significance only over some period of time, but these can be approximated from the snip codebook link to the original frame features statistics and only those with highest significance and utility need to be recorded (for example only high autocorrelation).
+- **Aggregate features**: Since snips use only short-range features, we seem to have lost the ability to use acoustic features that assume significance only over some period of time, but these can be approximated from the snip codebook link to the original frame features statistics and only those with highest significance and utility need to be recorded (for example only high autocorrelation).
-- **Semantic annotations**: ​On the other end of the sound-to-semantics spectrum we can annotate low level semantic identifiers (such as ​cling,​ ​chop ​and​ splash)​ , wide-range segments with words describing a sound-generating activity (such as ​cooking​), and context, which is crucial to the proper interpretation of sound events.
+- **Semantic annotations**: On the other end of the sound-to-semantics spectrum we can annotate low level semantic identifiers (such as `cling`, `chop` and `splash`) , wide-range segments with words describing a sound-generating activity (such as `cooking`), and context, which is crucial to the proper interpretation of sound events.
 These annotations are typically generated by a semi-supervised process — though inferred semantic annotations can be useful to quickly access and validate possible categories of interest.
 Well indexed, this annotation system provides the ability to retrieve audio,